-This policy is not subject to consultation; it provides a statement on current remuneration policies.
+5.1 This policy provides a statement on current remuneration policies.
 The Council has a duty to consult employees and Trade Unions whenever it proposes to amend an existing policy that affects the pay and conditions of employment.

 6. EQUALITY IMPLICATIONS